abalogun/places/README.md

 # places
 This project is a less personalized version of another project I created called 'my_places.'
-Just provide a US city and state, and the app will return information regarding costs, demographics, economics, climate, etc. related to that city.
+Just provide a US city and state, and the app will return information regarding costs, demographics, economics, climate, etc. associated with that city.

 The app runs in the terminal and allows you to compare data side-by-side with several other cities of your choosing.